There are so many reasons to visit Toronto, but we’ve narrowed it down to seven to make your trip planning a bit easier.

 Food from around the world

 Toronto is truly a global city where the citizens are from over 230 different nationalities.
 Due to the diversity of the people of Toronto, eateries featuring authentic food from around the world can be found throughout the city.
 Adventurous eaters can try a lot of interesting dishes, such as gözleme, savoury Turkish flatbreads with tasty fillings, juicy Tibetan style dumplings called momos, and generously filled Mexican sandwiches called tortas.
 Not to mention the plethora of incredible desserts from around the world such as halo halo, a shaved ice dish from the Philippines, or Japanese taiyaki which are fish shaped waffles filled with custard.
-Our Sweet Sensation tour is a great way to try different desserts in the city as well.
+Our Down Desserts & Culture Tour is a great way to try different desserts in the city as well.

 Winter in Toronto is chilly but there are also a lot of fun activities and events happening during these colder months.
 Skating and enjoying some hot cocoa in front of Nathan Phillips square is a great way to spend some time with the whole family.
 The annual Christmas Market at the Distillery District is the perfect place to get into the holiday spirit with singing carollers and a giant tree decked out in twinkle lights.
 The Canadian National Ballet is one of the top international ballet companies and their production of The Nutcracker is always a hit.
 See our full list of fun things to do during the holiday season for more ideas to inspire a winter visit.